 It looks like a textbook species of Kaya, with these indicators:

 - The Cut: it is Center Cut (kiura style).
 This plain-sawn style shows off the heart of the tree.

 - The Grain: the lines are wavy, unlike shin-kaya and most matsu.
 They are also quite thin because Kaya is a slow-growing tree so there are hundreds of rings.

 - The Weight: Kaya is dense because it retains its resin as it cures for 10 years.

-- The Size (of the trunk): You can see that the rings radiate outward instead of forming neat semi-circles.
-This was an absolutely tremendous tree.
-While kaya isn't rare, it does take 500-1000 years to grow large enough to be used for a go board.
+- The Size (of the trunk): While kaya isn't rare, it does take 500-1000 years to grow large enough to be used for a go board.

 - The Color: a warm candy color, the heartwood is a uniform tone.

 - The Scent: It has a subtle sweet smell like vanilla and cloves.

 A plain-sawn board like this produces beautiful end-grain where both players will sit, and straight lines along each side.
 The top and bottom have cross-grains in unique patterns like a fingerprint. based on the heartwood of the tree.

 The legs are a the same color as the board,, they are also Kaya.
 Their finish is great, and they have some wax residue.
 I would normally recommend that the board be oiled and re-waxed, especially if your climate is less humid than Japan, but the board has been in Colorado for 40 years and is getting on just fine.
 Visit my Care Instructions to learn more.